Our Vision, Mission, Core Values and Guiding Principles

 Second, clinical expertise: Our model incorporates provider expertise, solid training, and state-of-the-art clinical offerings.
 It does so in a scalable way that we can deliver consistently across all The Emily Program’s sites, so the clinical expertise you experience as a client isn’t dependent on idiosyncratic site or provider differences.
 We know we must be able to clearly articulate our clinical expertise and deliver on it consistently.

 Third, patient/client preference: Our model must deliver services in a way that works for clients and families.
 We must structure our services in ways that meet the needs of clients first.
-From making sure we answer the phones 7 days a week, to providing immediate access to an intake appointment, to facilitating admission to our programs smoothly and quickly from next door or across the country, to providing an easy way to pay a bill online, we have the notion of serving the client foremost in our process design.
+From making sure we answer the phones 7 days a week, to provide immediate access to an intake appointment, to facilitating admission to our programs smoothly and quickly from next door or across the country, to providing an easy way to pay a bill online, we have the notion of serving the client foremost in our process design.

 Who are we and what do we value?